A report from the Energy Saving Trust (EST) has suggested that across the UK, millions of pounds are wasted on home energy bills due to inefficiency.

 “It's all too easy to turn on the tap and not think about the consequences.
 There is an environmental and energy cost attached to water which many people do not consider.”

 Andrew makes a good point, many of us don’t think about water affecting the environment.
-Whether it’s overfilling the kettle, leaving the tap running when we’re brushing our teeth or washing the dishes, we all do things which are bad habits without even realising.
+Whether it’s overfilling the kettle, leaving the tap running when we’re brushing our teeth washing the dishes, we all do things which are bad habits without even realising.

 Use technology to fight climate change